namoopsoo/namoopsoo.github.io/content/en/project/2020-10-20-bike-share-learn-reboot.md

 ```

 #### Dockerization
 Next, for repeatability and portability, [here](https://github.com/namoopsoo/learn-citibike/blob/master/notes/2020-06-07-local-docker-notes.md) I re-adapted some earlier Dockerization I had setup before to wrap xgboost, along with jupyter notebook for experimentation.
+This was crucial, because if you want to jump between some quick experiments on your laptop and a notebook in the cloud, you don't want to deal with strange differences in library dependencies between MacOs and linux.

 ### Xgboost detour
 To start, I wanted to better understand how to use Xgboost abilities with respect to training a model, putting it down, saving it to disk, loading it again and continuing to train on new data.
 I had used this capability in Tensorflow land earlier and I read it might be possible with Xgboost, but even after trial and error with both the main Xgboost API and its scikit learn API, I could not get this to work properly.
-My notes on this are  [here in an earlier post](https://michal.piekarczyk.xyz/2020/06/21/notes-xgboost.html ).
+My notes on this are  [here in an earlier post](/post/2020-06-21-notes-xgboost/).

-One cool thing I did [learn](https://michal.piekarczyk.xyz/2020/06/21/notes-xgboost.html#parallelism) however was that when repeating a model train and evaluation experiment with both the functional API and the scikit learn API, the functional API took advantage of multithreading, and produced a particular result in `4min 18s` vs `49min 6s`, with both models using the same `seed=42` and ending up with the same accuracy and log loss on some held out data.
+One cool thing I did [learn](/post/2020-06-21-notes-xgboost/#parallelism) however was that when repeating a model train and evaluation experiment with both the functional API and the scikit learn API, the functional API took advantage of multithreading, and produced a particular result in `4min 18s` vs `49min 6s`, with both models using the same `seed=42` and ending up with the same accuracy and log loss on some held out data.

 As I mentioned [here](https://github.com/namoopsoo/learn-citibike/blob/master/notes/2020-06-12--snapshot-2020-06-14T2258Z.md#2020-06-13)  , I experienced some early problems running out of memory and crashing, for instance computing log los son `843416 rows`.
 And that is why I was seeking out approaches of online learning.
 But because of the limitations, my workout ended up being the use of at least carefully deleting objects in memory with `del` to free up space for, between preprocessing, training and validation.
 And I also played around with the approach of initializing a `xgb.DMatrix` using the `xgb.DMatrix('/my/blah/path#dtrain.cache')` syntax where you specify `#` a cache file to allow for file access to reduce the in-memory burden, also requiring to dump your pre-processed training data to file first.
 (And doing that is good anyway because it allows you to free up that precious memory).